justuswilhelm/personal-website/blog/2015/11/15/Analyzing Consumer Complaints with Pandas and Python 3.md

 <p>16314 rows × 1 columns</p>

 The column is not well formatted, as 'AM' and 'PM' appear in different spellings.
-In order to extract useful information, we need to parse the time information first.
+Sometimes irregular characters such as "?" and "" appear.
+Perhaps this is OCR gone awry.
+In order to extract useful information, we need to parse the time information first and ignore a lot of the spelling/encoding errors.

 ```python
 from datetime import datetime, time